 Lemon twist

 The garnish I made for this cocktail is super easy!
 First, use a vegetable peeler to cut a 1 1/2-inch piece of lemon peel.
 Using a sharp knife, cut the peel into a rectangle.
 Slice the short sides of the rectangle diagonally.
 Then, cut a small slit (about 1/4-inch) in the middle of the rectangle.
 Bend the lemon peel into a U-shape and slide the slit over the rim of the glass.
-Cute and easy!
+Cute and simple!

 Two French 77 cocktails on a tan counter next to lemons, elderflowers, and gold candle holders.